Cancer immunotherapy: PD-L1 inhibitors

 In May 2016, PD-L1 inhibitor atezolizumab was approved for treating bladder cancer.

 Anti-PD-L1 antibodies currently in development include avelumab and durvalumab, in addition to an inhibitory affimer.

 CISH

-Other modes of enhancing [adoptive] immuno-therapy include targeting so-called intrinsic checkpoint blockades e.g. CISH.
+Combinations

 Many cancer patients do not respond to immune checkpoint blockade.
-Response rate may be improved by combining immune checkpoint blockade with additional rationally selected anticancer therapies, including those that stimulate T cell infiltration.
+Response rate may be improved by combining that with additional therapies, including those that stimulate T cell infiltration.
 For example, targeted therapies such as radiotherapy, vasculature targeting agents, and immunogenic chemotherapy can improve immune checkpoint blockade response in animal models.

+Combining immunotherapies such as PD1 and CTLA4 inhibitors can create to durable responses.

+Combinatorial ablation and immunotherapy enhances the immunostimulating response and has synergistic effects for metastatic cancer treatment.

+Combining checkpoint immunotherapies with pharmaceutical agents has the potential to improve response, and as of 2018 were a target of clinical investigation.
+Immunostimulatory drugs such as CSF-1R inhibitors and TLR agonists have been effective.

+Two independent 2024 clinical trials reported that combinations of JAK inhibitors with anti–PD-1 immunotherapy could improve efficacy.
+A phase 2 trial investigated the combination as a first-line therapy for metastatic non-small-cell lung cancer.
+Administration of itacitinib after treatment with pembrolizumab improved therapeutic response.
+A separate phase 1/2 trial with patients with relapsed/refractory Hodgkin's lymphoma combined ruxolitinib and nivolumab, yielding improved clinical efficacy in patients who had previously failed checkpoint blockade immunotherapy.